-- 125. The 2015/16 TDL specified information instructions provided some QLPs with the option of providing us with their statutory audit report instead of providing us with a separate assurance report prepared by an auditor for TDL purposes. - 126.
-We introduced this approach in the 2013/14 TDL process to address some QLPs' concerns about compliance costs for smaller QLPs being disproportionately high relative to the levy paid.43 For the 2014/15 TDL specified information instructions we made a technical revision to reflect changes to the auditing requirements in the Financial Reporting Act 2013 that took effect for periods beginning on or after 1 April 2014. - 127.
+- 151. The 2015/16 TDL specified information instructions provided some QLPs with the option of providing us with their statutory audit report instead of providing us with a separate assurance report prepared by an auditor for TDL purposes. - 152.
+We introduced this approach in the 2013/14 TDL process to address some QLPs' concerns about compliance costs for smaller QLPs being disproportionately high relative to the levy paid.
+55 For the 2014/15 TDL specified information instructions we made a technical revision to reflect changes to the auditing requirements in the Financial Reporting Act 2013 that took effect for periods beginning on or after 1 April 2014. - 153.
 To ensure that there would be an appropriate level of assurance, we set parameters for when we would consider that a QLP's statutory auditor's report met the requirements in section 83(1)(b).
-This included that: - 127.1 the QLP had an unqualified audit opinion;44 - 127.2 the QLP had gross telecommunications services revenue of under \$20m in the 2015/16 TDL year; - 127.3 the QLP's statutory financial statements covered the full 2015/16 TDL year (ie, 1 July 2015 to 30 June 2016); - 127.4 the QLP will make the auditor available to us to answer questions relating to the specified information (if required); - 127.5 the statutory financial statements or the notes to the statutory financial statements separately disclose: - the QLP's gross telecommunications services revenue;45 and - 127.5.2 any deduction from gross telecommunications services revenue that is disclosed in Template 1 and that exceeds 1% of the QLP's gross telecommunications services revenue;46
+This included that: - 153.1 the QLP had an unqualified audit opinion;56 - the QLP had gross telecommunications services revenue of under \$20m in the 2015/16 TDL year; - 153.3 the QLP's statutory financial statements covered the full 2015/16 TDL year (ie, 1 July 2015 to 30 June 2016); - the QLP will make the auditor available to us to answer questions relating to the specified information (if required); - 153.5 the statutory financial statements or the notes to the statutory financial statements separately disclose: - 153.5.1 the QLP's gross telecommunications services revenue;57 and

-43 For example, Northpower, TDL - submission on draft TDL liability allocation determination for 1 July 2012 to 30 June 2013, 21 November 2013.
+For example, Northpower, TDL - submission on draft TDL liability allocation determination for 1 July 2012 to 30 June 2013, 21 November 2013.